Sam1012-tech/TensorAi--Set-1/README.md

    - **Pits:** Must avoid completely (entering = Game Over)
    - **Traffic Lights:** Can pass through but cost more (suggest cost = 5)
    - **Cows:** Strategy choice:
-     - Option A: Avoid cows completely
-     - Option B: Handle collision and replan from start
+     - Option: Handle collision and replan from start and mark path as unusable.
+Use a different path.
 4. **Return value:**
    - List of (x, y) tuples representing path
    - Example: `[(0, 4), (1, 4), (2, 4), ...]`